akiomiyao/tif/README.md

 ### Transposon Insertion Finder

 Transposon Insertion Finder (TIF) is a search program to detect insertions of transposable element from short reads of next generation sequencer.
 The program is written in a perl script.
 The program runs on Unix (Linux) platform.
-The TIF requires short sequences of both ends of target transposable element and length of target site duplication (TSD).
-Basic TIF (tif_basic.pl) does not require reference genome sequence to select short reads containing target sites, whereas extended TIF (tif_extended require the reference sequence and BLAST program.
+The TIF requires short sequences of both ends of target transposable element.
+Basic TIF (tif_basic.pl) does not require reference genome sequence to select short reads containing target sites, whereas extended TIF (tif_extended require the reference sequence and BLAST program).
+Length of target site duplication (TSD) is required by tif_basic.pl and tif_original.pl.

-TIF is one of the fastest and the smallest program among analysis programs of next generation sequencing (NGS).
+TIF (tif_original.pl) is one of the fastest and the smallest program among analysis programs of next generation sequencing (NGS).
 The distinctive feature of TIF is direct selection containing end sequences of the target transposable element from short reads of NGS.

 ### Update
 - tif.pl has been improved.
 (2021-03-23)